A free tool for bettors to determine the optimal hedge bet size

 If there are multiple ways for you to lose your original bet, then it will be much harder to hedge.
 Let’s say you placed a futures bet on a QB to win the MVP and now you want to hedge.
 If it’s a two man race, you can just bet the other MVP contender.
 However, if there are multiple players in contention, your original bet can’t be hedged entirely with one additional wager.
 For this hedging calculator, we’ll assume you have a clean way to bet the opposite side of your original wager.

-There are actually a few different ways to hedge a bet depending on the type of risk you may still want to make.
+There are actually a few different ways to hedge in sports betting depending on the type of risk you may still want to take.
 To understand which strategy is right for you, you first need to consider the expected value of your hedge bet.
 Hedge bets are placed at current odds, and since the sportsbook will still charge some vig (aka juice), that means your hedge bet is likely to have negative expected value.
-As you hedge more of your original risk, you’ll end up paying a bigger potential price to the book.
+As you hedge more of your original risk, you'll end up paying a bigger potential price to the book.
 A hedge betting calculator helps determine the total bet amount you need to stake based on your desired strategy.

-Assuming your hedge bet has negative expected value, the combined expected value of your original bet and your hedge is maximized when you don’t have any hedge at all!
-If you select this strategy, the hedge calculator will show the current expected value of your original bet, using the current odds entered for the hedge bet to determine the implied probability that your original bet wins.
+Assuming your hedge bet has negative expected value, the combined expected value of your original bet and your hedge bet is maximized when you don't have any hedge at all!
+If you select this strategy, the hedge calculator will show the current expected value of your original bet, using the hedge odds entered for the hedge bet to determine the implied probability of your original bet winning.
 Your expected value is maximized, but no risk is hedged, and you still stand to lose all of your original bet.

 Placing a hedge bet that pays just enough to cover any losses on your original bet is called a break-even strategy.
 With this strategy, you still win more if your original bet hits, but you at least break-even when it loses.
 If you compare this strategy to the Maximize Expected Value strategy, you’ll see that the Break-Even strategy has a lower expected value.
 Effectively, you’re trading a little bit of potential return for limited downside.

 The third hedging strategy removes risk entirely and creates a guaranteed profit.
 It places a hedge wager that pays more than can be lost on the original bet.
 If you select this option in the hedging calculator above, you’ll see that no matter which bet wins, you’ll still get the same amount of combined profit.
 Since both outcomes pay the same amount, all of your risk has been hedged away.
 However, since this strategy places the biggest hedge bet, it also reduces your expected value by the most.